Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Feeling good.
 Not the super active and productive day, but it is my weekend so I'm just enjoying it (while, of course, coding at least one hour).

+### Day 11: August 16, 2020 (CS50x - Problem set 1 - 3/3 :heavy_check_mark:)

+**Today's Progress**: Code the last problem for the week 1 in C. I though it was gonna take much less time, but I wasn't at my top performance so it was expected.

+**Thoughts:** Not my best day.
+I pass the day, though.
+Feeling a little bad.